“Ex-post, Ex-ante” + Family Office uses bridge loan to buy Retail/Office building

 America Mortgage Concierge Program

 We launched this free service last month to connect potential home buyers with our approved panel of realtors in each major U.S. city, which only focuses on overseas buyers.
-If you would like to learn more, please contact [email protected].
+If you would like to learn more, please contact james.morales@americamortgages.com.

 Our surprise guests!